Schinzel Hypothesis on average and rational points: Explicit probabilities

 \section{Explicit probabilities}

 In this section we obtain an explicit estimate for the probability that random affine Ch\^atelet surfaces have integer points, following the method of Theorem \ref{easy}.
-We prove that this probability exceeds $56\%$ for an example that has attracted much attention in the literature, namely, \beq {eq:bachlute456} { x^2+y^2 =f(t) ,} where $f$ is a polynomial of fixed degree $d$ and with positive leading coefficient.
+We prove that this probability exceeds $56\%$ for a family that has attracted much attention in the literature, namely, \beq {eq:bachlute456} { x^2+y^2 =f(t) ,} where $f$ is a polynomial of fixed degree $d$ with positive leading coefficient.
 V.A.~Iskovskikh \cite{isk} gave a first counter-example to the Hasse principle with $d=4$; the density of such counterexamples was studied in \cite{bretim} and \cite{MR3976470}.
-For $d>6$ and irreducible $f$ little is known about the arithmetic of~\eqref{eq:bachlute456}.
+Little is known about the arithmetic of~\eqref{eq:bachlute456} when $d>6$ and $f(t)$ is irreducible.
 Let

 \begin{theorem} For all $d\geq 2$, $ \epsilon>0$ and all sufficiently large $H $ we have